Analyzing Oak Street Health (OSH) and The Competition

-Oak Street Health (NYSE:OSH – Get Rating) is one of 33 publicly-traded companies in the “Health services” industry, but how does it compare to its peers?
-We will compare Oak Street Health to similar companies based on the strength of its analyst recommendations, dividends, valuation, risk, earnings, institutional ownership and profitability.
+Oak Street Health (NYSE:OSH – Get Rating) is one of 33 publicly-traded companies in the “Health services” industry, but how does it contrast to its peers?
+We will compare Oak Street Health to related companies based on the strength of its risk, profitability, valuation, dividends, earnings, analyst recommendations and institutional ownership.

-This is a breakdown of recent ratings and target prices for Oak Street Health and its peers, as provided by MarketBeat.com.
+This is a breakdown of recent ratings for Oak Street Health and its peers, as reported by MarketBeat.

 |Sell Ratings